barryclark/jekyll-now/_pv-markup/love-letters.md

+---
+layout: page
-# Love letters from our photographers
+title: Love Letters from Our Photographers
+permalink: praise.html
+---

 *"Other labs don’t hold a candle to you in quality and care for their customers.
 Thanks for all you do!" __[Kathryn Bruns](http://www.kathrynbruns.com/) December 15, 2017__*